All you need to know about Croatia on and off the pitch

 The land has been used by crews before - from Fiddler on the Roof to Star Wars: The Last Jedi - but no film had given the sapphire waters and ancient towns anywhere near as much exposure as GoT.

-Dubrovnik provided the main filming location for King's Landing, the fictional capital of Westeros, and competing tours now run in the city and capital Zagreb to introduce show fans to the House of the Undying and the location used for the Purple Wedding among many more sites of interest.
+Dubrovnik provided the main filming location for King's Landing, the fictional capital of Westeros, and competing tours now run in the city and capital Zagreb to introduce show fans to the House of the Undying and the location used for the Purple Wedding among many more fantasy sites of interest.

 What else do Game of Throne fans do while in Croatia?